 - How do I transport my chickens?

 A simple cage will do.
 This is what we use.
 Get one with a double door and you can turn it so that a door is on the top, making loading and unloading the chickens much easier!
 Or you can buy a poultry carrier.
 The one we use is a bit bigger and can be used to transport other animals as well 😉 in case you find a goat or some other animal that decides it wants to come home with you!

 - How do chickens sleep?

 Most fully grown chickens like to sleep on roosts.
-They will take the highest point in their home.
+They’ll take the highest point in their home.
 This is a natural instinct that helps them be safe from predators at night.
 Someone told me their chickens were roosting in the rafters of the barn!

-Some of my girls end up sleeping in the nesting boxes though!
+Some of my girls end up sleeping in the nesting boxes though.
 Nest boxes are usually used by laying hens to lay eggs.
-Younger chickens that are not of laying age may like to sleep in a nest I have heard.
+Younger chickens that are not of laying age may like to sleep in a nest.

 - What are the most important qualities to look for in a chicken coop?

-Secure latches – raccoons can open latches, so you want really good quality hardware, and you might want to double up if you have some really clever predators!
+–Secure latches – raccoons can open latches, so you want really good quality hardware, and you might want to double up if you have some clever predators!

 - Are chickens easy to care for?